I did not threaten Israel – Lai Mohammed

 The IPOB leader, during his broadcast on Sunday, October 21, 2018, said he will be returning to Nigeria with hell.

-He also called on his members no to take part in elections until a referendum is carried out.
+He also called on his members not to take part in elections until a referendum is carried out.

 Nnamdi Kanu fled the country after soldiers attached to Operation Python Dance 2 allegedly launched an attack on his father’s compound in Abia state in 2017.